 In this situation, how far did your actions actually match your ethical principles?
-Did you act in a way which matches your understanding of virtue, that is wisely, justly, courageously, temperately or did you act in a way that was marked by foolishness, unfairness, cowardice and self-indulgence?
+Did you act in a way which matches your understanding of virtue that was wise, just, courageous, and temperate or did you act in a way that was marked by foolishness, unfairness, cowardice and self-indulgence?
 Think about how you treated other people and not just how your actions affected you, since that is an essential part of virtue.
-You might want to rate how consistent your actions were with your core values, or definition of "virtue", on a rough percentage scale, from 0-100%.
+You might want to rate how consistent your actions were with your core values, or definition of "virtue", on a rough percentage scale from 0-100%.